noaa-oar-arl/canopy-app/README.md

 ```
 DEBUG=1 NC=1 make -C src
 ```
-Note: Not supplying `FC` doesn't necessary give gfortran, since `FC` might already be set in the environment (such as, `module load` situations do this).
+Note: Not supplying `FC` doesn't necessarily give `gfortran`, since `FC` might already be set in the environment (for example, `module load` situations may do this).
 In such case do:
 ```
 DEBUG=1 NC=1 FC=gfortran make -C src
 ```